BUENOS AIRES, Aug. 9, 2022 /PRNewswire/ --

 Consolidated Operating Costs

-- Interconnection and transmission costs (including roaming, international settlement charges and lease of circuits) totaled P$10,678 million (-8.8% vs. 9M20).
-This, was mainly due to a decrease in the number of links and sites, partially offset by the FX effect related to services to be paid in US dollars.
+- Interconnection and transmission costs (including roaming, international settlement charges and lease of circuits) were P$8,118 million (-25.5% vs. 1H21).
+This saving was mainly due to a new business dynamic that optimizes our links and sites which has offset the increase in prices of those services which are denominated in US dollars.

-- Commissions and advertising (Commissions paid to agents, collection fees and other commissions): P$16,530 million (-5.7% vs. 9M20).
-Said decrease was mainly explained by lower agent commission charges and lower advertising costs.
+- Commissions and advertising (commissions paid to agents, collection fees and other commissions): P$14,765 million (-10.4% vs. 1H21).
+Said decrease was mainly explained by a reduction in advertising costs.

-- Programming and content costs: P$20,031 million (-3.7% vs. 9M20).
-This reduction was explained mainly by commercial efficiencies, which were partially offset by price increases of approximately 40% in almost all of our broadcasting signals.
+- Programming and content costs: P$12,456 million (-18.7% vs. 1H21).
+Said reduction was mainly generated by commercial efficiencies, which were partially offset by price increases in almost all of our broadcasting signals.

-Other operating costs (including charges for lawsuits and other contingencies, energy and other public services, insurance, rents and internet capacity) totaled P$13,835 million (-4.9% vs. 9M20).
+Other operating costs (including charges for lawsuits and other contingencies, energy and other public services, insurance, rents and internet capacity) totaled P$13,619 million (+10.1% vs. 1H21).
+This increase was mainly related to higher lawsuits and other contingency charges, partially offset by lower energy costs, rental charges, and internet capacity.

-- Depreciation, amortization and impairment of fixed assets amounted to P$94,213 million (+12.2% vs. 9M20).
-This increase was due to the impact of the amortization of assets incorporated after September 30, 2020.
+- Depreciation, amortization and impairment of fixed assets amounted to P$89,381 million (-2.6% vs. 1H21).
+This charge includes the impact of the amortization of assets incorporated after June 30, 2021, partially offset by the effect of the assets that were completely amortized after such date.

 Net Financial Results